-Note: Variable date writing prompts (Easter) are found at the bottom of this page.
+Note: Variable date writing prompts (Easter) are found at the bottom of page 2.

 Today is April Fool’s Day.
 Write about the best April Fool’s Joke you have played, or write about a joke you would like to play on someone.
 Remember to be safe!
 Free PDF

 On this day, author Hans Christian Andersen was born.
 Andersen is known for his fairy tales.
 Pick two of your favorite fairy tales and create a play for a new story that would combine elements of both stories.
 Free PDF

 As part of a carnival in Los Angeles, the first permanent movie theater opened on this day in 1902.
 What is your all-time favorite movie and why?
 Free PDF

 On this day in 1860, the Pony Express was established.
 The purpose of the Pony Express was to provide the fastest mail delivery between S. Joseph, Missouri, and Sacramento California.
 To be a rider, you had to be between the ages of 11 and 40, and weigh less than 125 pounds.
 Would you have liked to have been a rider?
 Why or why not?
 Free PDF

 On the streets of New York City, the first call using a cell phone was made on April 3, 1973.
 The call was made by Martin Cooper, an inventor.
 There is great debate as whether or not cell phones should be allowed in school.
 Explain your personal opinion.
 You may even want to do a little research to include in your writing.
 Free PDF

 On this day in 1818, the first U.S. flag was approved.
 If you were asked to create a new flag for the United States, what would your flag look like?
 Write a paragraph explaining the flag and be sure to include a drawing.
 Free PDF

 April 5th is “National Read a Road Map Day.”
 How do you think the first maps were created?
 Do you think it was easy or difficult for these first map makers?
 What types of challenges do you think they encountered?
 Free PDF